Taurus PT-24/7 Spring-Loaded Pistol Review

 If you’re familiar with handguns at all (not just the airsoft variety), the first thing you’ll notice is that the airsoft version of the PT24/7 looks very similar to its bullet-shooting counterpart.
 It just looks cool.

 Eject the magazine and you’ll notice how much it actually adds to the weight of the gun; it’s probably a good third of the overall weight.
-The magazine itself has the same premium feel as the gun, which is an area that some airsoft guns fall short.
+The magazine itself has the same premium feel like the gun, which is an area that some airsoft guns fall short of.